keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 ### Loss functions

 You may not be familiar with the `"ciou"` loss.
-While not common in other models, this loss is more or less staple in the object detection world.
+While not common in other models, this loss is sometimes used in the object detection world.

 In short, ["Complete IoU"](https://arxiv.org/abs/1911.08287) is a flavour of the Intersection over Union loss and is used due to its convergence properties.